Walking on eggshells: conservation treatment on Roman glass

 February 5, 2018

-Tags: Cyprus, damage, glass, internship, Japanese tissue, repair, Roman
+Tags: Cyprus, damage, glass, intern, internship, Japanese tissue, repair, Roman

 By Adelheid Hansen, Conservation Intern in the Departments of Antiquities and Applied Arts at The Fitzwilliam Museum.
 Graduated from the Ceramics and Glass Conservation Programme at West Dean College.